calebjordan/quantumcaleb/_posts/2015-7-31-fasthenry-manual.md

 E1 N1 N2 w=0.2 h=0.1
 ```

 defines segment E1 to extend from node N1 to N2 and have a width of 0.2 mm and height of 0.1 mm as drawn in Figure 1.
-If the nn impedance matrix, Z(!), for an n-conductor problem is thought of as the parameters describing an n-port network, then the line
+If the nn impedance matrix, \\(Z(\omega)\\), for an n-conductor problem is thought of as the parameters describing an n-port network, then the line

 ```
 .external N1 N5